albar965/littlenavmap/README.txt

 ------------------------------------------------------------------------------

-See the Little Navmap help for more information.
+See the Little Navmap user manual for more information.
 All online here: https://albar965.github.io/

-Little Navmap supports FSX, FSX Steam Edition and Prepare3d Versions 2 and 3.
+Little Navmap supports FSX, FSX Steam Edition and Prepar3d Versions 2 and 3.

 ------------------------------------------------------------------------------